8 landscaping improvements to increase property value

 5. Make it easier to maintain

 You can add an automatic irrigation system, for instance, to make maintenance easier and consequently improve the value of the property.
-You can also raise flower beds as it will retain the moisture and reduce the tendencies to find weed.
+You can also raise flower beds as it will retain the moisture and reduce the tendency to find weeds.
+You may also opt to build steel retaining walls since these are generally considered to be low maintenance.
+Steel is a durable and long-lasting material resistant to corrosion and decay, requiring little upkeep over time.
 Supply the yard with maintenance tools and keep every task obviously simple.

 6. Reduce environmental impacts